-Did you know there is a presumption of moral – legal rights to honesty?
-Or, is this merely a philosophical question which makes for a good dinner table discussion and debate, or, is it a settled legal (and moral question), i.e., should companies assume – do companies have a responsibility for the unlawful-dishonest actions of employees?
-I suspect, absent context of a specific example, many may lean toward the philosophical answer, when in fact, it is largely settled law.
+There is a presumption of corporate honesty, moral and legal, right?
+Or, is this merely an operational aspiration which makes for good dinner table discussion and debate?
+I suspect, absent specific context, many may lean toward the aspirational answer, when in fact, it is largely settled law.

 For example, when a company, through specific and repeated conduct of employees, whether asked, ordered, or volunteered, surreptitiously engage in actions known to violate regulatory law, ala the Volkswagen engine emissions scandal, there is an obvious problem.
 But, was there also a moral component to VW’s future legal problems in this matter, i.e., beyond merely being a fraud perpetrated on buyers of the affected automobiles?
 Certainly, it would not be a stretch to argue there would be more people adversely affected by breathing harmful emissions which buyers had been led to believe were substantially lowered by VW’s engine emission control system.
 In-actuality, the adverse emissions were fully present as before, something which Volkswagen Company officials new.